abhchand/georgia-2020-runoff-faq/README.md

 You can register on the [Georgia My Voter Page](https://www.mvp.sos.ga.gov/MVP/mvp.do) (click the `Register` button):

 ### Can I Vote By Mail/Absentee?
+How do I request a bllot?

 Yes!
-You can request a ballot at https://ballotrequest.sos.ga.gov/
+You can request a ballot online at https://ballotrequest.sos.ga.gov/

+You can also request a ballot by mail, phone, or fax.
+See the [Georgia State](https://georgia.gov/vote-absentee-ballot) registration page for more information.

 ### How Do I return my Mail-In/Absentee ballot?